The Nam Song River in Vang Vieng, Laos

 Is Dengue Virus Contagious?

-Dengue virus is not contagious and cannot spread directly from person to person.
-The only way for the virus to be transmitted is through the bite of an infected Aedes mosquito.
-However, if a mosquito bites a person infected with Dengue virus, the mosquito can become a carrier and transmit the virus to other people it bites.
-This is why controlling mosquito populations and preventing bites are crucial in stopping the spread of the disease.
+Dengue virus is not contagious and cannot be spread directly from person to person.
+The virus is transmitted through the bite of infected Aedes mosquitoes.
+Once a mosquito bites an infected person, it can transmit the virus to other individuals through subsequent bites.
+This makes mosquito control an essential component of preventing the spread of dengue.

 About the Author